busypeoples/busypeoples.github.io/_posts/2014-06-21-d3-polymer-elements.markdown

 ###Roundup
 This is an initial look into what can be done with D3.js and Polymer.
-We can implement different d3 visualizations and create the corresponding elements from there on.
+We can implement different D3 visualizations and create the corresponding elements from there on.
 We might have a set of elements like &lt;pie-chart&gt; or &lt;stacked-area-chart&gt; making it easy to reuse elements over and over again and quickly combining elements like legends with charts to create interesting data visualizations.
+Another aspect that has not be handled in this post is data binding, enabling the element to react on data changes.
 What should be considered is the fact that Polymer is in development and that therefore results might vary between browsers.

 <p><iframe style="border: 1px solid #999; width: 100%; height: 550px; background-color: #fff;" src="http://embed.plnkr.co/XcTf5GmGLhAiVImAKHGQ" height="550" width="320" allowfullscreen="allowfullscreen" frameborder="0"></iframe></p>